 Relationships as Moderators of Psychopathology-Disease Comorbidity

-I study how relationships moderate the physiological pathways between psychopathology and disease.
+I study how close relationships modify the physiological mechanistic pathways between psychopathology and subsequent intermediate physical health outcomes (i.e., cardiac psychophysiology, inflammation, cortisol, and telomere length).
 Methodologies include clinical diagnostic interviews, psychophysiology, and salivary collection of various biological markers including inflammation, cortisol, and telomere length.

 Publications in Peer Review Journal